kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 <img src="https://kazurayam.github.io/StaleElementReferenceExceptionReproduction/images/MS_Azure_sign_in_page.png" alt="MS Azure sign in page" />
 </figure>

 I have ever tried to "fix SERE" at the MS Azure login page, but failed.
-See \[my previous post\](<https://forum.katalon.com/t/stale-element-not-found-is-this-relate-to-using-same-object/97973/103>).
+See [my previous post](https://forum.katalon.com/t/stale-element-not-found-is-this-relate-to-using-same-object/97973/103).

 The log-in pages of Microsoft Azure have a rich set of JavaScript which dynamically modifies the DOM drastically.
 I would warn you, if you are going to try automating the MS Asure DevOps login, it’s terribly difficult.
 You would certainly see StaleElementReferenceExceptions, and (I think) you would not be able to get rid of the SERE.
 It is due to the way how the target page is coded.
 Don’t blame Katalon Studio for the difficulty.